 Last month I spent 2 dreamy days exploring Florence with my boyfriend Scott.
 During this time we ate, drank, shopped and soaked in all the culture and history of this world-famous Italian city.
-Based on my experience, I have created this city guide packed full of recommendations, all of which have been tried and tested by yours truly!
-So if you’re planning to visit Florence, let this post be your definitive guide for everything from culture to coffee.
+Based on my experience, I have created this city guide to Florence, packed full of recommendations which have been tried and tested by yours truly!
+So if you’re planning a trip to Florence, let this post be your definitive guide for everything from culture to coffee.

 If you only have time for one thing?